wailord284/Alexs-Arch-Installer/README.md

     * [visudo editor](https://wiki.archlinux.org/index.php/Sudo#Using_visudo) changed from vi to nano
     * Users must be in the wheel group to [run su](https://wiki.archlinux.org/title/Su#su_and_wheel)
     * Disable [Systemd-homed not available](https://www.reddit.com/r/archlinux/comments/ie3cvj/pam_systemd_home_spamming_the_journal_everytime_i/) log message everytime sudo is run
-    * Commented line to run specific commands without requiring sudo password
+    * Reboot and poweroff do not requrie the sudo password to run
     * Allow multiple TTYs to run sudo after one TTY has successfully ran sudo
     * Log file of elevated commands at /var/log/sudo.log
     * Password displayed with * instead of being invisible